The Function of the Second Postulate in Special Relativity: Finding from the Doppler Shift

 \section{Finding $k$ from the Doppler Shift}

 Since $k^{-1/2}$ has the units of velocity, any determination of its value must be relative, i.e., we compare $k^{-1/2}$ to some other velocity chosen to be a standard unit.
-In the previous section, we measured $ku_A^2$, where $u_A$ is the velocity of some standard object, specifically a mechanical runner.
-Another option is to compare $k^{-1/2}$ with the speed of some signal that could serve as a standard speed.
-One possibility of determining this without the need for synchronized clocks involves the comparison of two periods, using the Doppler effect.
+In the previous section, we measured $ku_A^2$, where $u_A$ is the velocity of a mechanical runner.
+Another option is to compare $k^{-1/2}$ with the speed of some standard non-material signal and using the Doppler effect.

 Suppose that we wish to measure the velocity $v$ of an object moving in the positive $x$ direction towards an observer S. The body emits a periodic signal that also travels in the positive $x$-direction.
-Let the frame S' be the rest frame of the body, so that it moves with respect to the frame S with a velocity $v$.
-Let us further assume that the rest frequency of the signal is $f_0$, so that with respect to the moving frame S', the period is $T_0 = \dfrac{1}{f_0}$.
+Let the frame S' be the rest frame of the body, in which the (rest) frequency of the emitted signal is $f_0$, and its period is $T_0 = \dfrac{1}{f_0}$.